About

 A lifetime ahead of it.

-I spent over ten years in the automotive industry, inside one of the world's largest carmakers — close to the engineering, the manufacturing lines, and the people who move a country.
-India taught me what mobility really is: not a luxury, but the difference between opportunity reached and opportunity missed.
+An IIT Madras alumnus, I spent over a decade at Hyundai, one of the world's largest carmakers.
+I worked close to the engineering, the manufacturing lines, and the people who move a country.
+India taught me what mobility really is.
+Not a luxury, but the difference between opportunity reached and opportunity missed.

-So I left the comfortable seat to build.
-Today, I'm building the future through technology, engineering, and design — starting with mobility, with horizons far beyond it.
+So I chose to leave certainty behind and build.
+Through technology, engineering, and design, I'm shaping the future, starting with mobility, with horizons far beyond it.

 Build, don't borrow